-Learn how to make vanilla ice cream at home.
-This is the perfect recipe for every use because you can customize it with mix-ins or toppings of your choice!
-The homemade custard ice cream base is made with lots of egg yolks (for creaminess), cream, and milk.
-This is the best simple machine ice cream recipe to make at home no matter the occasion!
+The homemade vanilla custard ice cream base is made with lots of egg yolks (for creaminess), cream, and milk.
+This is the best simple machine ice cream recipe to make at home no matter the occasion because you can customize it with mix-ins or topping of your choice!

 What You'll Learn In This Recipe